ivandustin/seeds/README.md

 A city laid above a mountain cannot be hidden.
 Nor do they light a lamp and put it under a basket, but on the lampstand; and it gives light to all in the house.

-So let your light shine before the people so that they may see your good works, and glorify your Father who is in heaven.
+So let your light shine before the people so that they may see your good works, and glorify your Father who is in Heaven.

 ###### Matthew 5:17-20

 Do not think that I came to destroy the Law or the Prophets.
 I came not to destroy, but to fulfill.

-For truly, I say to you, until heaven and earth pass away, one iota or one apostrophe will never pass away from the Law until all have happened.
+For truly, I say to you, until Heaven and Earth pass away, one iota or one apostrophe will never pass away from the Law until all have happened.

 Therefore, whoever loosens one of the least of these commandments and teaches this way to people will be called least in the Kingdom of Heaven; but whoever does and teaches this, will be called great in the Kingdom of Heaven.